Apex-Turbine/phoenix-doc/Components/Inputs/RWXDevice.md

 # RWX Reader
 ## Settings
 - Path
-	- Accesible path to the rwx file
+	- Accessible path to the rwx file
 	- No default, **Must** be present or component will take no action
 #### DAQ Mode Settings
 - Playback